carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 #### Icebreaker

-Many people coming to CarpentryCon 2018 will be new to our community.
+Many people coming to CarpentryCon 2020 will be new to our community.
 We know that coming into any big event for the first time can be a little intimidating.
 You may not know anyone but it seems like everyone else knows lots of people.
-We want to make sure that everyone who comes to CarpentryCon 2018 feels a sense of belonging right from the start.
-As the first activity at CarpentryCon, Belinda Weaver have planned an icebreaker event for everyone to connect with a small group of people to swap stories about why they are here.
-See [here](https://github.com/carpentries/carpentrycon/blob/master/Sessions/2018-05-30/00-Icebreaker-Story-Circles.md) for detail.
+We want to make sure that everyone who comes to CarpentryCon 2020 feels a sense of belonging right from the start.
+As the first activity at CarpentryCon, we have planned an icebreaker event for everyone to connect with a small group of people.

 #### Inclusion